Best Content Delivery Network Providers in Canada – Top 6 Choices for SMBs

 In addition, the SSD loaded servers are optimized to provide page loading speed and excellent image acceleration—not to mention it has an inbuilt SSL feature that protects your website in real time and a two-step authentication security feature that helps lock in your content and secure your account.

 Next up is Akamai.
 I particularly like this Content Delivery Network is because it has a real-time visualization that provides valuable insights into global regions that are susceptible to web attack.

 Furthermore, it helps identify cities with the highest traffic density and the slowest connections.
 In addition to its intelligent platform, Akamai is also known for its ability to speed up connections and having the suitable infrastructure needed to speed up connections.

 However, unlike most of the other Content Delivery Networks I have mentioned, Akamai tends to be slightly slower in comparison, mostly because it uses DNS based lookups.

 On top of all those goodies, the company has deals with some of the biggest brands you know which is a signal of trust and belief.
 On the downside, however, Cachefly can be quite expensive.
 Furthermore, it’s pretty hard to find a plan with a few Gigabytes.
-However, although they are expensive, they are still one of your best out there for your money.
+Although they are expensive, they are still one of the best out there for your money.

 Summing It Up

 That’s it, folks!
-Six of the best Content Delivery Network providers you’ll find out there.
+Six of the best Content Delivery Network providers of 2019.
 As always, be sure to do your own research and due diligence to establish which one best suits your needs.